Pazaz/RS2-225/README.md

 * ConstantArgTransformer simplifies some unused branches and can reduce functionality if the client code is expanded on
 * In order to use the deob map in openrs2, the gl/loader/signlink code has to be commented out there, and client must use the jar loader instead of pack200
+* DeadClass is only around because the current openrs2 transformers don't remove it.
+It's unused.
+* InterfaceComponent should just be "Component" but it interferes with java.awt.Component in the client class.
+This would be fine to remove, but the deob map brings it back when decompiling each time.
+* IndexedFont should just be "Font," but like before, it interferes with java.awt.Font.
+IndexedFont is an okay name for it though.
+* There are still some flow obstructors that need to be removed manually (for now).
+I'll keep them in the source renamed until a transformer can pick up on them.